Isn’t that only for silly high school girls who write about their silly crushes on silly high school boys?

 Zero.
 Zilch.
 Nein.
 Nada.

-A trading journal isn’t just about writing in the prices of your entry and exit and the time you executed the trade.
+A forex trading journal isn’t just about writing in the prices of your entry and exit and the time you executed the trade.
 The trading journal is also about refining your methods and mastering your own psychology.

 To be even more specific, it is about your individual emotional psychology before, during, and after the trade.